Search Recipes

 It honestly couldn’t be easier – pour everything in & shake it up.
 The best part of making your own salad dressing aside from it being much less expensive, is knowing exactly what’s in it.

-All vinaigrettes will eventually separate, this one quicker than most because it doesn’t contain an emulsifier like Dijon mustard.
-Just shake it up again and you’re good to go,
+All homemade vinaigrettes will eventually separate, this one quicker than most because it doesn’t contain an emulsifier like Dijon mustard.
+Just shake it up again and it’s ready to use.

 How to peel ginger